sagawritescode/ENDTwoPointOPhase1/Assignment5/README.md

 ### Data Augmentation

 Used the existing random_delete, random_swap and backtranslate functions.
-Was iterating over a list and augmenting data with 2 random variables - one for sampling the list data and other for deciding how to augment out of 3 methods.
-But sampling was not done as desired as the use of np.random for every iteration does not guarentee absolute probability.
-Later after some searching, used random.sample which gave the desired sampling
+And sampled using random.

 Before moving forward to the strategy lets see a rough distribution of the labels (output for a 75-25 split for a train dataset):